blossm-network/toolbox/README.md

 # Quickstart

-The goal is the create a "meow" command in a "cat" domain that logs a "meow" event, then create a projection that listens for this event and maps the latest cat state over to a "dashboard" view-store for your viewing pleasure.
+The goal is the create a "chirp" command in a "bird" domain that logs a "chirpped" event, then create a projection that listens for this event and maps the latest bird state over to a "dashboard" view-store for your viewing pleasure.

 ```javascript
 npm install -g @blossm/cli